-Perspective | Their son wanted books whose characters looked like him, so they created a book business to provide them
+Perspective | Their son wanted to see more Black book characters, so they created a business to provide them

 “Children must be exposed to diverse literature as early and as often as possible,” said Nicole Johnson, executive director of the nonprofit group We Need Diverse Books, which pushes publishers to release more multicultural books for young people.
 “Black children need to be given the opportunity and access to books with characters that look like them.”

-The University of Wisconsin’s Cooperative Children’s Book Center analyzed some 3,100 children’s books published in 2018 and found that White characters were featured in half of the books.
-Books with animal characters were the second-most common, clocking in at 27 percent, and books featuring Black protagonists came in third at just 10 percent of the total.
+The University of Wisconsin’s Cooperative Children’s Book Center analyzed about 3,100 children’s books published in 2018 and found that White characters were featured in half of the books.
+Books with animal characters were the second-most common, clocking in at 27 percent, and books featuring Black protagonists came in third at 10 percent of the total.
 Works with Latinx, Asian American and Indigenous characters trailed even further behind, the study said, with American Indians making up 1 percent of characters.

-Next year, Liberation Station plans to expand to include books about other children of color, in addition to setting up more public reading stations stocked with its diverse books, like a few they have installed in public places around the city of Durham.
+Next year, Liberation Station plans to expand to include books about other children of color, in addition to setting up more public reading stations stocked with its diverse books, like a few they have installed in public places around the city of Durham, N.C.

 The Millers do not need the statistics to know that there is a representation problem particularly for Black children in literature, even as the number of books featuring Black children have jumped since Scott-Miller read Virginia Hamilton’s classic folk-tale collection “The People Could Fly,” first released in 1985.